CITguy/ooee/README.md

 ## Supported Browsers
 (TODO: move to `packages/web-core/README.md`)

-Ooey is designed to work on evergreen browsers only (IE not supported).
+Ooee is designed to work on evergreen browsers only (IE not supported).

-This is because Ooey is built using the following technologies:
+This is because Ooee is built using the following technologies:

 * [ECMAScript Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 * [ECMAScript 2015 / ES6](https://kangax.github.io/compat-table/es6/)